erinosb/HTSF_workshop/02_RNAseq_count.md

 Ensure you have done the following setup:
 ## Setup

-Log into killdevil using your X11 or Xquartz options.
 MAC Users

-1. Open XQuartz
++ Open XQuartz
-2. Login using `ssh -Y <youronyen>@killdevil.unc.edu
++ Login using `ssh -Y <youronyen>@killdevil.unc.edu

 PC Users

++ Tunnel in with X11

 #### Load modules

+We will need htseq-counts, and r

 ```
 #EXECUTE THESE COMMANDS